tonyest/Prospress/readme.txt

 == Upgrade Notice ==

+= 1.1.3 =
+Important upgrade to fix bug in taxonomy template.

 = 1.1.2 =
 Important upgrade to fix bid logic bug and a bug affecting themes which do not support thumbnails.